pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 # Install Pinniped on Tanzu Application Platform

-[Pinniped](https://pinniped.dev/) is used to support authentication on Tanzu Application Platform.
+[Pinniped](https://pinniped.dev/) is used to support authentication on Tanzu Application Platform (commonly known as TAP).
-This topic introduces how to install Pinniped on a single cluster of Tanzu Application Platform.
+This topic tells you how to install Pinniped on a single cluster of Tanzu Application Platform.

 >**Note** This topic only provides an example of one possible installation method for Pinniped on Tanzu
 > Application Platform by using the default Contour ingress controler included in the platform.
 > See [Pinniped documentation](https://pinniped.dev/docs/howto/) for more information about the
 > specific installation method that suits your environment.

-You will deploy two Pinniped components into the cluster:
+Use this topic to learn how to deploy two Pinniped components into the cluster:

 - **Pinniped Supervisor:** An OIDC server which allows users to authenticate with an external identity provider (IDP).
 It hosts an API for the concierge component to fulfill authentication requests.